The NaNoWriMo Survival Guide: Advice from Past Winners

 During NaNoWriMo, stay on track & build a support group

-I also would say that the best piece of advice I can give is to have someone (or a few someones) to hold you accountable.
-Check in and celebrate (or commiserate) together.
-That way you can have a group that’s taking on this challenge together and you’ll feel more pressured to stay involved around the 20K word mark than to give up when the going gets tough. — Brianna Robinson
+I also would say that the best piece of advice I can give is to have someone (or a few someones) hold you accountable.
+Check-in and celebrate (or commiserate) together.
+That way you can have a group that’s taking on this challenge together and you’ll feel more pressured to stay involved around the 20K wordmark than to give up when the going gets tough. — Brianna Robinson

 Pacing is also super important!
 NaNoWriMo has a minimum of 50k, so that means writing about 1400 to 1500 words a day, but skipping a day or writing a little less is okay!
 Only you know what your story needs and where, so as long as you have a good understanding of your story, then pacing and recovery for missed days will be easy. — Cheyanne Larinan